Justice Ruth Bader Ginsburg released from hospital

 WASHINGTON (AP) — The Supreme Court said Wednesday that Justice Ruth Bader Ginsburg was discharged from a hospital after being treated for a possible infection.

-A court spokeswoman said in an emailed statement that Ginsburg was “home and doing well.”
+A court spokeswoman said in an emailed statement that the 87-year-old Ginsburg was “home and doing well.”

 Ginsburg, who was appointed by President Bill Clinton and joined the court in 1993, has been treated four times for cancer.
 In addition to the tumor on her pancreas last year, she was previously treated for colorectal cancer in 1999 and pancreatic cancer in 2009.
 She had lung surgery to remove cancerous growths in December 2018.